LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/csat.md

 <bool name="show_agent_details_csat">
 ```

-- If the conversation has assigned agent and its image was downloaded previously using profileUrl, this image shows in the view.
+- If the conversation has an assigned agent and its image was downloaded previously using profileUrl, this image shows in the view.

-- If no image available, the default avatar displays.
-Its background and tint color is according to the agent bubble with `lp_messaging_ui_ic_agent_avatar` and `agent_avatar_background_color`.
+- If no image available, default avatar displays.
+Its background and tint color can be set accordingly to agent bubble with `lp_messaging_ui_ic_agent_avatar` and [agent_avatar_background_color](mobile-app-messaging-sdk-for-android-sdk-attributes-attributes.html#agent_avatar_background_color).

 - If the conversation has assigned agent, the SDK uses the agent’s nickName.